As you can see from details on the "Who and What..." page, the Camp is involved in a number of activities, all of which are interesting and enjoyable.

 Camp

-meetings are held monthly on the fourth Tuesday evening.
-Beginning at 5:00 pm
+meetings are held monthly on the fourth Monday evening beginning at 6:00

-social history, military leaders, battles, political issues and civilian life.
+diverse, including social history, military leaders, battles, political issues

 Current Camp Officers: